NVIDIA/TensorRT/tools/Polygraphy/examples/cli/debug/01_debugging_flaky_trt_tactics/README.md

         *`--fail-regex`, `--fail-code`, and `--ignore-fail-code` options.
 See `polygraphy debug build -h` for details.*
         *By default, only the status code is taken into consideration.*

-    *NOTE: In this case, all the replay files should be copied into the `good` directory - it's* *very unlikely that a simple identity model will fail.*

 3. Use `debug diff-tactics` to determine which tactics could be bad: